Coleridge-Initiative/RCServer/README.md

   - <https://storage.googleapis.com/rich-context/tmp.jsonld>

-Then launch with:
+Next, pre-compute the links for the KG:

 ```
-python app.py --corpus tmp.jsonld
+python app.py --pre true --corpus tmp.jsonld
 ```

+That updates the `precomp.json` file, which the web app loads whenever it gets launched.

+Then re-launch the web app.